 Even though I have only been in the 2D Marketplace a short time, I have already managed to release more than ten packs covering topics like a graveyard, action/adventure, military and real world environments like my new library background.

 Q: Do you find the process of creating characters and content for Cartoon Animator easy and enjoyable?

-As I said in the previous question, Cartoon Animator is intuitive, as everything you can find in the software is suitable for the needs of a cartoon studio.
-Right now my priority is to create a series of high end, professional looking cartoon backgrounds and build a reputation for my work.
+As I said in the previous question, Cartoon Animator is intuitive, as everything you can find in the 2D animation software is suitable for the needs of a cartoon studio.
+Right now my priority is to create a series of high-end, professional-looking cartoon backgrounds and build a reputation for my work.
 However I am also keen to learn more about all the other features of the software and perhaps look at developing other content as well in the future.
 I can’t see any limitations to what I will be able to produce.

 Q: What advice would you have for inspiring developers looking to break into the Reallusion Marketplace and sell their content?

 My suggestion is to try.
 Many artists have a lot of stuff closed in their drawers and don’t use them, but thanks to Cartoon Animator and the Reallusion 2D Market, I was able to make use of assets that I hadn’t seen for years and finally they can be of help to other artists.